 The UCC does not provide letters of support at the time of the triage assessment or initial visit, and students should not seek services at the University Counseling Center for the sole purpose of obtaining a letter to support a reduction in academic course load or withdrawal from classes.
 The UCC typically provides documentation regarding a student’s mental health only when the student has been receiving on-going treatment at the UCC concurrent to the time in question.

 Students requiring such documentation who have not been seen at the UCC are advised to obtain letters of support from mental health professionals or medical providers who have been involved directly in their mental health care for the relevant time period.
-This documentation can be sent to the Director of the University Counseling Center or the Director of the Student Health Service for review and subsequent communication to the Office of Academic Advising and/or Committee on Academic Affairs.
+This documentation can be sent to the Director of the University Counseling Center or the Director of the Student Health Service for review and subsequent communication to the Office of Academic Advising and/or Committee on Academic Affairs, or relevant graduate/professional school Dean or committee.